vandanrohatgi/Hackathon_solutions/README.md

 I solved three challenges:

 1. Fix XSS and SQL injection vulnerabilities in the given code.
 2. Create a web application with login functionality which is free from all (most of them anyway) vulnerabilities.
+[See Here](https://github.com/vandanrohatgi/SecureApp)
 3. Create a secure deletion tool for windows which deletes the files and cannot be recovered using recovery tools.
 Secure delete applications were allowed to be used in our solution, so I just created a wrapper in the form of a powershell script.
+[See Here](https://github.com/vandanrohatgi/PermaDel)